This morning as I was reading the Bible and looking over notes in my journal, I read the following scripture and was inspired to write about it.

 My prayer is that you (and I) would put more of our focus on the Word of God and less on the world around us.
 He is the one who gives us victory.

-If you enjoyed this content, I’d love if you took a moment to share it.
+If you enjoyed this content, I’d love if you took a moment to share it with a friend or via social media.